dashnetics/documentation/docs/features/selling.md

 ## Step 1.
 Setup items to sell

-Setting up items is done in the 'Online Store' section of Project-CX Admin
+Setting up items is done in the 'Online Store' section of dashnetics Admin

 ### a.
 Create one or more Sale Categories